Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Introduction

 This framework has some interest for the analysis even when it is only applied for a finite number of traits as is the case here.
 Indeed our traits correspond to possible enzyme complexes and while some of them may still be unknown, we do not expect their number to be very large.
-We also refer to \cite{Gyllenberg} for why in general one can only expect a finite (if possibly very large) number of traits at the ecological equilibrium, Evolutionarily Stable Strategy or ESS.}
+We also refer to \cite{Gyllenberg} for the reason that in general one can only expect a finite (if possibly very large) number of traits at the ecological equilibrium, Evolutionarily Stable Strategy or ESS.}

 Our model therefore resembles systems of population dynamics, see \cite{Perthame07} for instance.
 However, in contrast to many of those systems, the cellulose bio-degradation process leads to both competition between individuals and species (for the resource) and cooperative interactions.
 This occurs at the interspecies level as the byproduct of the process, cellobiose, is the same independent of the enzyme complexes involved, and can benefit any individual in the population (and not only individuals using the same complexes).
 Cooperation also occurs specifically within each species (or between species that are close enough).
-This follows from the fact that an individual with similar enough enzyme complexes can use the reducing and non reducing ends created in the cellulose by the endoglucanase enzyme complex of another individual.
-The mathematical models developed in our work thus leads to different (and hopefully improved) phenomenological results for small populations (in deterministic models) since cooperation significantly affects the dynamics, as discussed in more detail below.
+This follows from the fact that an individual with similar enough enzyme complexes can use {a landing site} created in the cellulose by the endoglucanase enzyme complex of another individual.
+The mathematical models developed in our work thus lead to different (and hopefully improved) phenomenological results for small populations (in deterministic models) since cooperation significantly affects the dynamics, as discussed in more detail below.
 Those differences of behaviour for small populations may not impact the final ESS, but they are important in the transitory regime, in particular in the presence of mutations.

-{\bf Tail issue in deterministic selection dynamics.} Models in population dynamics focus on selection because it is rightfully viewed as the main mechanism to explain the survival of populations and the evolution of traits.
-The selection mechanism in these models is often driven by competition between individuals, possibly combined with mutations to create new traits.
-In addition competition is well understood from the modeling point of view.

-On the other hand cooperative effects are harder to model, especially at the level of micro-organisms.
-Several well-known cooperative effects (such as sexual reproduction for large animals) do not take place for all micro-organisms.
-Nevertheless, the importance of such effects has long been recognized: see for instance the works \cite{Ferriere02, Jones09,Jones12,Holland10} on mutualism that discuss interspecies interactions yielding reciprocal benefits.